-- Because I was very fascinated by the butterfly allegory in the film, I made the choice of alluding to it in my translyrics.
-For those unfamiliar with the film, there’s a part where one of our protagonists, Kokutou, mentions dreaming of a butterfly chasing after a dragonfly.
+- The butterfly metaphor was one of the things that stuck out to me from the film, so I made the choice of alluding to it in my translyrics.
+Kokutou mentions dreaming of a butterfly chasing after a dragonfly.
 In fear of falling behind, the butterfly flaps its wings furiously, but ends up dropping dead from exhaustion.
 Kokutou’s final comment on it is that the butterfly would have stayed in the air if it was satisfied with just drifting, but it chose to fly and caused its own death.
-The idea of drifting vs. flying, wandering vs. searching really struck a chord with me when I was watching the film.
+The idea of drifting vs. flying, wandering vs. searching struck a chord in me.

 - The moth plunging into the light was also something I added, just because it felt appropriate.
-Perhaps Kirie Fujo, the woman who insinuates suicides of high school girls as the main antagonist, is really more of a moth – the butterfly’s overshadowed cousin.
-Yet, despite the gloom, Kirie is full of self-destructive passion – the passion to see the world around her and escape her life of immobility and neglect – which adds to her resemblance to a moth.
+Perhaps Kirie Fujo, the antagonist behind multiple suicides of high school girls, is really more of a moth – the butterfly’s overshadowed cousin.
+Despite the gloom, Kirie is full of self-destructive passion – the passion to see the world around her and escape her life of immobility and neglect – which adds to her resemblance to a moth.

 - “We go further in the destiny” doesn’t really make sense, but it was originally in English, so I left it like that.